Alex Rider: Television series

 In May 2017, it was announced that ITV was developing a television adaptation of the Alex Rider novels.
-The series is being produced by Eleventh Hour Films, with Tutankhamen screenwriter and novelist Guy Burt acting as showrunner.
+The series was produced by Eleventh Hour Films, with Tutankhamun screenwriter and novelist Guy Burt acting as showrunner.
 Eleventh Hour Films is run by Horowitz's wife Jill Green.

 In July 2018, it was reported that Sony Pictures Television had replaced ITV as Eleventh Hour Film's distribution and financial partner for a new Alex Rider television series.
 Sony Pictures Television's international and worldwide distribution divisions under Wayne Garvie and Keith Le Goy were attached to the film series.
 Burt had adapted Point Blanc, the second book in the Alex Rider novel series, for television.
 Horowitz will serve as executive producer for the series.

-The first season was released on Amazon Prime Video in the United Kingdom on 4 June 2020.
-In New Zealand, the television series is distributed by TVNZ On Demand.
-On 10 November 2020, the series was officially renewed for a second season and will adapt the Alex Rider book Eagle Strike; it was released on 3 December 2021.
+The first series was released on Amazon Prime Video in the United Kingdom on 4 June 2020.
+In New Zealand, the television series is distributed by TVNZ+.
+On 10 November 2020, the series was officially renewed for a second series.
+It adapted Eagle Strike and was released on 3 December 2021.
+The third and final series adapted Scorpia and was released on 5 April 2024.